Peter Mandelson

-Early life
+Early life and education

-Family

-Peter Mandelson was born in Hendon, Middlesex, on 21 October 1953, the son of Mary Joyce (née Morrison) and George Norman Mandelson.
-His father's family were Jewish; his grandfather had founded the Harrow United Synagogue.
-His father (known as Tony) was the advertising manager of The Jewish Chronicle who was commissioned as an officer in the Royal Dragoons in the Second World War.
-On his mother's side, Mandelson is a grandson of Herbert Morrison, the London County Council Leader and Labour Cabinet Minister in the Attlee ministry.

-Mandelson was raised in Hampstead Garden Suburb.
-He says of his childhood – "my whole upbringing was framed around the Suburb – my friendships and values".
+Peter Mandelson was born in Hendon, Middlesex, on 21 October 1953, the younger son of the Hon.
+Mary Joyce Mandelson (née Morrison) and George Norman Mandelson (1920–1988).
+Of Polish Jewish extraction, his patrilineal great-great-great-grandfather was Colonel Naphtali Felthousen Mendelssohn; his great-grandfather, Levy Mandelson (1834–1891), was son-in-law of Samuel Cohen MLA; and, his grandfather, Norman Levy Mandelson (1872–1956), founded the Harrow United Synagogue.
+His father George Norman Mandelson (known as Tony) was the advertising manager of The Jewish Chronicle who served as an officer in the Royal Dragoons during the Second World War.
+On his mother's side, Mandelson is a grandson of Herbert Morrison, London County Council leader and a Cabinet Minister in the Attlee government.
+Mandelson was raised in Hampstead Garden Suburb; recalling his childhood, he said: "my whole upbringing was framed around the Suburb – my friendships and values".

 Education

-Mandelson attended Garden Suburb School, and between 1965 and 1972, Hendon County Grammar School.
-In 1966 he appeared on stage with the local amateur theatre group, the Hampstead Garden Suburb Dramatic Society, as the eponymous lead in The Winslow Boy.
+Mandelson attended the Garden Suburb School, and from 1965 to 1972 Hendon County Grammar School.
+In 1966, he appeared on stage with the local amateur theatre group, the Hampstead Garden Suburb Dramatic Society, as the eponymous lead in The Winslow Boy.
+During his teenage years he joined the Young Communist League due to the UK's support of the United States' role in the Vietnam War.
+He was educated at the University of Oxford as an undergraduate of St Catherine's College, Oxford, where he read philosophy, politics and economics (PPE); his tutors included Nicholas (now Lord) Stern.

-From 1973 to 1976 he read philosophy, politics and economics at St Catherine's College, Oxford.
-During his teenage years he was a member of the Young Communist League, but later became a member of the Oxford University Labour Club.

 Early career

-In the late 1970s he became Chairman of the British Youth Council.
-As Chair of the BYC, he was a delegate in 1978 to the Soviet-organised World Festival of Youth and Students in Havana, Cuba.
-There, with several future Labour Cabinet colleagues, he – together with future IUSY President Hilary Barnard, Charles Clarke, Richard Corbett and Trevor Phillips – successfully frustrated agreement on a distorted Soviet text on youth in the capitalist countries.

-He was elected to Lambeth Borough Council in 1979 but stood down in 1982, disillusioned with the state of Labour politics.

-Mandelson then worked for some time as a television producer at London Weekend Television on Weekend World, where he formed a friendship with his superior John (now Lord) Birt.
+As Chairman of the British Youth Council, in 1978 Mandelson was delegated to attend the Soviet-organised World Festival of Youth and Students at Havana, Cuba.
+He was elected to Lambeth Borough Council in 1979 but stood down in 1982, disillusioned with the state of Labour politics during the leadership of Michael Foot.
+Mandelson then worked from 1982 to 1985 as a television producer at London Weekend Television on Weekend World, where he formed a friendship with his superior John (now Lord) Birt.